ciphermenial/ciphermenial.github.io/_posts/2026-06-05-incus-ansible.md

 incus remote add incus2 incus2.internal.example.com --auth-type oidc
 ```

-This gives you a link to go to and sign into your OIDC server.
-After you have signed in with that link, return to the CLI and after a moment it should complete.
+After running each of these commands I am presented with a link to sign into my Keycloak server.
+After I signed in with that link, I returned to the CLI and after a moment it completed.

-To check you can view the remotes added with `incus remote list` which will output something like this.
+I checked the remotes were added with `incus remote list` which output something like the following.

 ```
 +-----------------+------------------------------------------+---------------+-------------+--------+--------+--------+